Can I tell you one of the most common misconceptions in SEO?

 This information shows up by default to anyone who isn’t a member of your group.
 So if someone clicks on your group to join it, they’ll be introduced to your website as well.

-Owning a LinkedIn group has a special advantage over Facebook groups and Google+ communities.
-LinkedIn group owners can email group members once a week.
+Owning a LinkedIn group has a special advantage over Facebook groups.
+LinkedIn group owners can send Announcements – basically large group emails – to their members.

 Just go to your group’s management menu and choose the send announcement feature.